List of Teenage Mutant Ninja Turtles characters: Doctor Dome

 Doctor Dome is a dome-headed member of the Justice Force with genius-level intellect who can control his robots called Domeoids.

 In Mirage Comics, he and Stainless Steel Steve competed for the love of Battlin' Bernice.
 When the Justice Force disbanded, Doctor Dome had a falling out with them.
 Years later, Doctor Dome started targeting the Justice Foce members to draw out Battlin' Bernice which also brought him into conflict with the Turtles and Casey Jones.
 When Battlin' Bernice's daughter Ananda shows up to break up the fight, she chasitizes him.
 Steve offered Doctor Dome a chance at redemption which he accepted.

 Doctor Dome appears in the 2003 animated series, voiced by Stuart Zagnit.

 Ananda

 Ananda is the daughter of Battlin' Bernice who inherited her mother's superhuman strength.

 In Mirage Comics, Ananda shows up to interrupt the fight between Doctor Dome, the Justice Force, the Turtles, and Casey Jones where she chasitizes Doctor Dome.

 Ananda appears in the 2003 animated series, voiced by Amy Birnbaum in most appearances and by Veronica Taylor in "The Journal".
 This version is the daughter of Battlin' Bernice and Doctor Dome, inheriting the latter's powers.
 In later episodes, Ananda and Metal Head formed a second incarnation of the Justice Force.

 Pantheon

+The Pantheon is a group of demigods from the Mirage comics who first introduced in the Tales of the Teenage Mutant Ninja Turtles issue Vol.2 #35.
+They are beings dedicated to the welfare of Earth's animals.
+The Rat King was counted among their number, but was later expelled after he abused his power to bring Splinter under his control.
+The unnamed members of the Pantheon planned to bring Splinter in as Rat King's replacement.

+The Pantheon also appears in the IDW comics, this time as a group of immortals who have interfered with humanity's development in the ancient past.
+Some of them, scheming as ever, even try to do so again in the present, bringing them into conflict with the Turtles.

+The Pantheon also makes an appearance in IDW's Saturday Morning Adventures spinoff as an intergalactic crime syndicate.